markitx/dynamo-backup-to-s3/README.md

 It is suitable for restoring large tables without needing to write to disk or use a large amount of memory.
 Use it on an AWS EC2 instance for best results and to minimise network latency, this should yield restore speeds of around 15min per GB.

 Use `--overwrite` if the table already exists.
-Otherwise it will attempt to generate table on the fly.
+Otherwise it will attempt to generate table on the fly using table.schema.json created on the backup.

 Can be run as a command line script or as an npm module.